Let’s know what is the human cardiovascular system.

 This allows the body to use the oxygen in the blood to perform its normal functions.
 That blood will come back to the heart again through the veins and the cycle continues.

-2. What are the main functions of the cardiovascular system?
+2. What are the main parts of the human cardiovascular system?

-4. What is the difference between arteries, veins, and capillaries?
+5. What is the function of arteries, veins, and capillaries?

-7. How is the heartbeat regulated in the human body?
+8. How is oxygen transported in the human body?